Giuliopime/Downloadify/README.md

 - Implement Redis for caching purposes
 - Make APIs usable without cookies (so accept headers for access tokens)
 - Permit users to input more links at once and download them all together
-- Make Spotify downloads client-side
+- Make Spotify and YouTube downloads client-side